inno-se/the-guide/README.md

 - **Definition of Done** (noun)

   A formal description of the state of the Increment when it meets the quality measures required for the product.
 The moment a Product Backlog item meets the Definition of Done, an Increment is born.
 The Definition of Done creates transparency by providing everyone a shared understanding of what work was completed as part of the Increment.
-If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review [[Glossary of Scrum Terms](https://www.scrum.org/resources/scrum-glossary)].
+If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review [^GlossaryOfScrumTerms].

 - **fact** (noun)